alisterd51/gratOS/README.md

   - [x] Compile it with correct flags, and link it to make it bootable.
   - [ ] Once all of those steps above are done, you can write some helpers like kernel types or basic functions (strlen, strcmp, ...)
   - [x] Your work must not exceed 10 MB.
-  - [ ] Code the interface between your kernel and the screen.
+  - [x] Code the interface between your kernel and the screen.
+    - [x] vga text_mode driver
   - [x] Display "42" on the screen.
     - [x] clean screen
     - [x] print "42"